denizyuret/Knet.jl/docs/intro.rst

 This is a much larger dataset than Housing.
-For computational efficiency, it is not advisable to use these examples one at a time during training like we did before.
+For computational efficiency, it is not advisable to use these examples one at a time during training like we did in the regression example.
 The following will split the data into groups of 100 examples called minibatches:

 .. doctest::